Astronomy Volunteer Positions

 Positions run from approximately June 21 through September 5.
 Beginning and ending dates may be flexible.
 We prefer to have volunteers for the entire two month period, but will consider shorter durations.
 Work schedule is five days per week with afternoon solar programs and nighttime celestial programs.

 These positions (up to 4) are located in either the Hudson Bay District at St. Mary (east side) or the West Lakes District at Apgar (west side) of Glacier National Park.

-A resume, cover letter, and contact information for three professional references (name, title/position, phone, and email) should be submitted to the park via email by March 6, 2020.
+A resume, cover letter, and contact information for three professional references (name, title/position, phone, and e-mail) should be submitted to the park via e-mail by March 5, 2021.
 See contact information below.
 A federal background check will be required.